Tsie23/Tsie23/README.md

 ## Skills, Technologies, and The Lessons Learned

-The technical skills acquired are the currency of this industry, but the lessons I found most valuable are centered around how we apply that knowledge in a professional environment—a mindset directly informed by my background in high-level service.
+The technical skills acquired are the currency of this industry, but the lessons I found most valuable are centered around how we apply that knowledge in a professional environment; a mindset directly informed by my background in high-level service.

 **Hard Skills & Technologies:**

 * **Cloud Fundamentals:** AWS Core Services (EC2, VPC, S3, IAM, CloudFront, Route 53, CloudWatch).
-* **Backend & Development:** **Python, JavaScript, HTML, CSS, MERN Stack (MongoDB, Express, React, Node.js)**.
+* **Backend & Development:** Python, JavaScript, HTML, CSS, MERN Stack (MongoDB, Express, React, Node.js).
-* **System Administration:** **Linux and Bash scripting**.
+* **System Administration:** Linux and Bash scripting.
 * **Networking:** Subnetting, CIDR, Security Groups, and NACLs.
 * **Database Management:** Introduction to Relational vs. NoSQL (DynamoDB).
 * **Web Services:** Static website hosting and CDN implementation.